silx-kit/jupyterhub_moss/README.md

     start [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) or use
     [JupyterLab URLs](https://jupyterlab.readthedocs.io/en/stable/user/urls.html)
   - `environment_path`: Path to Python environment bin/ used to start Jupyter
+  - `environment_modules`: Space separated list of modules to be loaded in single-user server job
   - `root_dir`: The path of the "root" folder browsable from Jupyter(Lab) (user's home directory if not provided)